rutgerblom/SDDC.Lab/README.md

 ## The deployment

-Using the default **deploy.yml** the following is deployed:
+Using the default settings the following is deployed:
 1. vSwitch and port groups on the physical ESXi host
-1. VyOS router
+1. VyOS router (rolling latest)
 1. vCenter Sever Appliance
 1. 6 ESXi VMs
 1. Configuration of the nested vSphere environment: